-Heating costs are rocketing, so saving on heating costs is important for families.
-Here are some tips to do so.
+Heating expenses are skyrocketing, therefore saving money on heating is important for families.
+Here are some suggestions that can help you.

-There are some who believe that you can save money in the long term by leaving the central heating on a lower setting 24 hours a day.
+It is believed that you can save money by leaving the central heating on a lower setting 24 hours a day.

-But experts are saying that this is a myth.
+However, experts claim that this is a myth.

-The boiler will keep firing up all night to maintain the set temperature and you won’t be benefitting much from that because you will be in bed wrapped up.
+The boiler will keep firing up all night to maintain the specified temperature, which you won’t notice because you’ll be in bed curled up

-If you want to save money, the best thing to do is use the thermostat to set your heating to switch off 30 minutes before going to bed and turn it on a short time before you wake up in the morning.
+If you want to save money, use the thermostat to turn off your heating 30 minutes before going to bed and turn it back on shortly before you get up in the morning.

-If your home has electric heating, there are steps you can take to save money during the winter.
+There are things you may do if your home has electric heating to save money over the winter.

-Electric heating is becoming less and less popular, but not all properties will have access to a mains gas supply, and that means they have to rely on electric heating to keep themselves warm.
+Electric heating is becoming less popular, but because not all properties have access to a main gas supply, they must rely on electric heating to stay warm.

-Electric heating is more expensive compared to gas central heating, but it is possible to keep your bills lower even when using electric heating.
+Electric heating is more expensive than gas central heating, but you can keep your bills low even if you use electric heating.

-This is because storage heaters don’t have control and can be expensive to run if heats run out during the day.
-Modern electric radiators are the better options because they have thermostatic control that allows you to use the heat when needed.
+This is due to the fact that storage heaters lack control and might be costly to operate if the heat goes out throughout the day.
+Modern electric radiators are superior since they include thermostatic control, allowing you to use the heat just when it is required.

-Modern electric radiators let you set a heating schedule the same way you do gas central heating.
-This means you can run your heating economically when you are in and when you are out.
+Modern electric radiators allow you to create a heating schedule in the same way that gas central heating does.
+This means you can run your heating system efficiently both when you are present and when you are not.

-Choose the right size of electric radiator for each of the rooms
+Choosing the right size of electric radiator for every room

-When you choose a small electric radiator for a room, it is going to increase your energy bill.
-You should get the right specification radiator in large rooms.
-This makes sure that the heaters don’t overwork to get the room to the desired temperature.
+When you choose a tiny electric radiator for a room, your energy bill will rise.
+In large rooms, you should have the proper radiator specifications.
+This ensures that the heaters do not work too hard to heat the room to the proper temperature.

 Saving on oil heating costs